 The average shortest path between all pairs of nodes.
 More influenced by shorter paths.
 A measure of functional integration.
 Higher values reflect less integration.
+One value is produced for the entire network.

 Clustering Coefficient:

 The fraction of triangles around a node (the mean across the network is also computed).
 A measure of functional segregation.
 Higher values reflect more clustered connectivity.
 Two outputs, one has one value per node, one describes entire network.